There’s a lot of content instructing you on becoming the best marketer or a master marketer.

 Since its inception, marketing has been a fluid profession, where what’s hot and what’s not depends entirely on societal and technological advancements.
 This makes marketing mastery very hard to achieve.

-Be fluid, be focused, and your marketing will stay successful and relevant for years to come and you’ll be that much closer to being a marketing master.
+Be fluid, be focused, and your marketing will stay successful and relevant for years to come.
+You’ll be that much closer to being a marketing master.